TACC/tacc-containers/README.md

 $ make ORG=[your dockerhub username] julia
 ```

-After the image is done being pushed to dockerhub, you can pull it down to the Infiniband system of your choice.
+After the image is done being pushed to dockerhub, you can pull it down to the InfiniBand system of your choice.

 ```
 $ idev -N 2 -n 4